-When you travel throughout Arkansas and Sebastian County you expect roadways, highways, and freeways that are safe and do not subject you or your family to unnecessary risks.
-Unfortunately accidents do happen despite our best efforts to avoid them.
+When you travel throughout Arkansas and Sebastian County, you expect roadways, highways, and freeways that are safe and do not subject you or your family to unnecessary risks.
+Unfortunately, accidents do happen despite our best efforts to avoid them.
 Sometimes drivers can become momentarily distracted and cause a wreck.
-In other cases the driver may misjudge the situation, be fatigued or under the influence of alcohol or drugs.
-In states like Arkansas where retail business, manufacturing, and farming dominate, truck traffic is often very noticeable on the state highways and interstates.
-However injuries are also often much more severe due to the increased mass of commercial trucks like 18-wheelers, Mack trucks, and tractor-trailers.
+In other cases, the driver may misjudge the situation, be fatigued or under the influence of alcohol or drugs.
+In states like Arkansas, where retail business, manufacturing, and farming dominate, truck traffic is often very noticeable on the state highways and interstates.
+However, injuries are also often much more severe due to the increased mass of commercial trucks like 18-wheelers, Mack trucks, and tractor-trailers.

 Areas and Roads of Concern In and Around Sebastian County, AR

 - Interstate 540 – I-540 is a spur of US I-40 that runs through Sebastian and Crawford counties.
 The roadway connects northwest Arkansas to destinations including Little Rock, Bella Vista, Rogers and continues to the Oklahoma state line.